 It can also be done after a change within Cobbler that needs to be synchronized immediately.
 Otherwise Cobbler synchronization will run automatically when needed.
-For more information about PXE booting, see [Client-configuration > Autoinst-pxeboot > Install via the Network].
+For more information about PXE booting, see Client-configuration > Autoinst-pxeboot.

+3.3.4.2.
 Configure DHCP for PXE through Proxy

-uses Cobbler for client provisioning.
+Uyuni uses Cobbler for client provisioning.
 PXE (tftp) is installed and activated by default.
-Clients must be able to find the PXE boot on the Proxy using DHCP.
+Clients must be able to find the PXE boot on the Uyuni Proxy using DHCP.
 Use this DHCP configuration for the zone which contains the clients to be provisioned:

-next-server: <IP_Address_of_Proxy> filesers: "avaliance A"

-filename: "pxelinux.0"
+next-server: <IP_Address_of_Proxy> filename: "pxelinux.0"